 DLE is often mistaken for other conditions such as ringworm due to the scaly, crusty and flaky patches of skin that crop up as part of the symptoms.
 It is important to consult with a vet to allow a proper diagnosis to be established.

 SLE can have much wider-ranging symptoms and these can also greatly vary in their severity.
-Along with swollen lymph nodes you may also see lameness and muscle pain, hair loss, lethargy, seizures, sores developing on the body or ulcers in the mouth.
+Along with lymph nodes swelling you may also see lameness and muscle pain, hair loss, lethargy, seizures, sores developing on the body or ulcers in the mouth.

 While it is still very rare, some breeds are more genetically predisposed to the risk of developing SLE and they include German Shepherds, Poodles and Beagles.